HalaMCF/maeft/readme.md

 The requirements.txt only provides the basic dependencies to run ABFT.
-To accelerate the installation process, you may install the corresponding cuda and cudnn on your own.
+To accelerate the generation process, you may install the corresponding cuda and cudnn on your own.
 We use cudnn=8.2.1=cuda11.3_0 in the paper.

 Getting Started as follows: